wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/git.md

 ### Managing Issues

-So say you're reviewing you coworker's code and you see an issue.
+So say you're reviewing you coworker's code and you see a problem.
 Something doesn't look right and you think there's a better way of writing a section of code.
 Instead of going to them in person or writing an email that will ultimately get lost, you open an issue, which is conviniently handled through GitHub.

 In the "Issues" tab of GitHub, you can click the green "New Issues" button.
 You then will title your issue and write a brief description of what you think is wrong and how to fix it.